nano-roni/socialsdk-android/README.md

 for now u can only logging to the app but u cannot sign out.. i will add this option in next version.

-thanks for using my library.
+thanks for using my modified library.